Ideas for cruisers to stretch their legs (and trip) out…

 CULINARY ARTS Local chefs and restaurants offer a variety of options from cooking classes to market tours.
 Explore fresh produce fields, try out gourmet bakeries, learn chocolate dipping or take a tour of a chocolate factory, take one of seven “foodie” tours which begin at the Pike Place Market or nearby.
 Try a coffee or gelato tasting.
 EAT!

-It is a new frontier for beverage connoisseurs in Washington state; new laws passed in 2012 privatize liquor sales for the first time since prohibition and have paved the way for small-batch, craft-distilled spirits.
-Since the induction of the law many new gourmet distilleries have begun popping up all over the state.
+It is a new frontier for beverage connoisseurs in Washington state; laws passed in 2012 privatized liquor sales for the first time since prohibition and have paved the way for small-batch, craft-distilled spirits.
+Since the induction of the law many gourmet distilleries have begun popping up all over the state.

 GLASS Seattle and the Pacific Northwest region has become a mecca for glass artists from across the country and around the world.
 Try glass blowing, visit artist studios, stroll across the Bridge of Glass, or awe at the collections in local galleries or at the Chihuly Garden and Glass Exhibit, the Tacoma Art Museum or Museum of Glass, or one of the collections in many local hotels and public spaces.

 NATIONAL PARKS Mt.
 Rainier, Olympic National Park, and the North Cascades National Park are all within a half-day's drive of Seattle.
 Mount St. Helens, a National Volcanic Monument is still active 30-years after it last erupted.

 NATIVE AMERICAN CULTURE Learn about the heritage of the Pacific Northwest’s early residents through visits to area museums, galleries, Tillicum Village, and Native reservations including the new Hibulb Cultural Center at Tulalip.